AngryCarrot789/MemoryEngine360/README.md

 - `Shutdown` - Tells the console to shut down

 ## Task Sequencer
-The task sequencer system allows you to run small operations as a large task.
+ `File > Open Sequencer` The task sequencer system allows you to run small operations as a large task.
 The system is still WIP, and in the future, will support many more customisations, e.g. randomly allow or disallow operations to run, random delay times, etc.